codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 {% endhighlight %}
 <hr>

 And the implementation on network.c.
+Omitting includes to spare some space.

 <hr>
 **src/network.c**